 - For every kilogram lost, your car will emit 20 kilograms less of carbon dioxide over its operating life.

-The aircraft industry is a good example of how plastics and design innovation are connected.
-Since the 70's, the use of plastics in airplanes indeed grew from 4 to almost 30%, and should reach 50% by 2013!
+Airplanes are a good example of how plastics and design innovation are connected in a highly modern and material challenged application.
+Since the 70s, the use of plastics in airplanes has grown from 4 to around 50%.

-In the automotive industry, plastics allow for energy absorption, weight reduction and innovative design while contributing to passenger safety.
-Features such as shock absorption for bumpers, suppression of explosion risks in fuel tanks, seat belts, airbags and other life-saving accessories such as durable plastic safety seats to protect our youngest passengers make plastics the safest material for car-related applications.
+In the automotive industry, plastics allow for energy absorption, weight reduction and innovative design, while contributing to passenger safety.
+Features such as shock absorption for bumpers, suppression of explosion risks in fuel tanks, seat belts, airbags and other life-saving accessories such as durable plastic safety seats to protect young passengers make plastics the safest material for automotive applications.

-Plastics are also in the vanguard of sustainable innovation, with the average car containing 120 kilograms of plastics (15 to 20% of its total weight).
-Daimler Benz's SMART fortwo cdi, which was introduced at the Geneva Motor Show 2010, is a perfect example of how innovation made possible with plastics also brings environmental benefits.
+Plastics are also in the vanguard of sustainable innovation, with the average car containing 120 kilograms of plastics (around 15% of its total weight).
+Modern concept cars are a perfect example of how innovation made possible with plastics also brings environmental benefits.
 The car features a range of high-quality thermoplastics that bring design flexibility, but more importantly, the light weight of these plastics means that the car uses an average of 3.3 litres of fuel every 100km and emits only 86g of CO2 per kilometre!